Self-Trust: The Following Through Muscle

 Factoring in Feelings

 You can try different logistics and tactics, but since you’re not a robot and you have feelings, you can’t just program yourself to behave a certain way.
 We like to think we’re logical, and that’s why you’re gaslighting yourself.
-You’re telling yourself things like “I’ll do it tomorrow,” or “I’m too tired,” or “I should finish the work thing,” but you know that if you were really committed, you would figure it out a way to do it.
+You’re telling yourself things like “I’ll do it tomorrow,” or “I’m too tired,” or “I should finish the work thing,” but you know that if you were really committed, you would figure out a way to do it.

 To rebuild self-trust, you need to stop being reactive to feelings that make you want to negotiate yourself out of taking action and learn to generate the feelings that get you into action.